mrt-prodz/ATmega328-IRC-Bot/README.md

 This is an IRC bot for the ATmega328 and a PCB ENC28J60 ethernet module using [EtherCard](https://github.com/jcw/ethercard) library.

 Thanks to [EtherCard](https://github.com/jcw/ethercard) the sketch uses only around 37% of storage and around 50% of dynamic memory on the ATmega328 when disabling debugging output.
-Storage usage is around ~11,500 bytes which means it leaves enough room to add and program for more components and let your control them remotely over IRC.
+Storage usage is around ~11,500 bytes which means it leaves enough room to add and program for more components and let you control them remotely over IRC.
 Memory usage is around ~1,000 bytes.

 In order to make this work properly you will have to add a couple lines of code in tcpip.cpp and EtherCard.h, the reason being I couldn't find another way to properly send multiple TCP requests while having persistTcpConnection set to true.